 - A scammer will send you a website that looks reliable, this is however a fake copy of a well known housing website.
 Make sure that it is a secure website and when in doubt, contact us.

-A scammer will not answer your question clearly or will ignore them
+- A scammer will not answer your question clearly or will ignore it.

 - A scammer is not fluent in Dutch or prefers English.
-Either way, the message of the scammer will resemble a text that was translated online (Google Translate)
+Now this doesn't have to indicate you are talking to a scammer but it is something to look out for.
+The message of the scammer will resemble a text that was translated online (Google Translate) .